Get the latest, first

 Guidelines for ensuring SOC 2 compliance over time

 As SOC 2 audits are typically conducted annually, organizations must establish robust monitoring practices, which we discuss in the following sections.
 These will ensure that your security controls and operations continue to comply with SOC 2 requirements over time.
-For Kubernetes compliance under SOC 2, such practices are aided by the use of scanning and policy enforcement tools to identify security vulnerabilities and misconfigurations in the cluster.
+For Kubernetes compliance under SOC 2, such practices are aided by scanning and policy enforcement tools to identify security vulnerabilities and misconfigurations in the cluster.

 Continuous logging, monitoring, and automated audit scanning